hackfrederick/hackathon2016/open-weather-map.md

 $ touch weather_service.py
 ```

-Open that file in Sublime.
+Open that file in Atom.
 It should be empty.
 The first thing to do is to tell Python
 that we want to use the `requests` package